Arkadiusz Mularczyk

 On November 22, 2019, he was elected by the Sejm to the National Council of the Judiciary.
 In October 2020, he was elected by the NCJ as its vice-chairman.
 In the same year, he also became the chairman of the delegation of the Polish Parliament to the Parliamentary Assembly of the Council of Europe, and in 2021 he became the vice-chairman of the Parliamentary Assembly of the Council of Europe and the secretary of State Ministry of Foreign Affairs.

+As of 2022, he was Chair of the Council of the Jan Karski Institute of War Losses.

+In 2024, he was elected to the European Parliament.